Arkiim/CS107_Project-2/README.md

 	    - A/B : make choice when talking to the mayor

 	Test / Debug :
-	 (Maintain:) SHIFT+ (Press:) O+P : Enable debug Mode to use the following features :
+	 (Maintain:) CTRL+SHIFT + (Press:) J+O : Enable debug Mode to use the following features :
 	    - L : make a LogMonster appear faced Up, in front of the player
 	    - K : make a FlameSkull appear faced Up, in front of the player
 	    - B : make a Bomb appear faced Up, in front of the player
 	    - F : make Fire appear faced Up, in front of the player
 	    - Z : make a Zombie appear near you,faced Up, in front of the player
 	    - I : add sword, bow, arrow, bomb, castle key to the inventory
+	    - R : Reload the Game

 ________________________________________________________________________________________________